TaskCoach.AI Blog

 The Dopamine Detox Protocol: 21 Days To Reset Your Reward System

-The neurochemistry behind chronic anhedonia and the 21-day protocol that restores baseline reward sensitivity.
-Backed by Lembke, Schultz, and Volkow.
+The neurochemistry behind chronic anhedonia, and the 21-day protocol that restores your baseline reward sensitivity, grounded in Anna Lembke's and Nora Volkow's research.

 The Transmutation Protocol: Turn Primal Urges Into Elite Performance

-The neuroscience behind Napoleon Hill's "sexual transmutation".
-And the 3-step biological protocol for converting raw drive into output.
+The neuroscience behind Napoleon Hill's "sexual transmutation," and the three-step protocol for turning raw biological drive into real output instead of burning it on a screen.

 The NoFap Flatline: Why Week 3-5 Feels Worse Than Day 1